Suddenly found your faux palm tree take an ugly turn?

-The name of this plant doesn’t help because if you mistake for a real palm and choose the best fertilizers for palm trees, you are going to see leaf burn, if not root burn.
+The name of this plant doesn’t help because if you mistake it for a real palm and choose the best fertilizers for palm trees, you will see leaf burn if not root burn.

 A Ponytail Palm suffering from a fertilizer overdose will have brown tips.

 Straight leaves with brown tips are a fertilizer problem.
-Curled crispy leaves is indicative of drought.
+Curled, crispy leaves are indicative of drought.

 How to Revive a Dying Ponytail Palm by Repotting it

 Start with a pot slightly larger than the caudex.
 That’s the part at the base of the trunk where all the water is stored.

 Depending on the maturity of the plant, you may want to choose a pot that’s tall with a narrow diameter, preventing leaves from straggling along the ground.

 Ponytail Palms have more going on up top than they do beneath the surface.
 The root balls are small and don’t need much depth.

 In tall containers, gravel or pebbles can be laid on the lower surface, and then enough potting mix is used to cover the roots.

 Potting Mix to Use